Choosing Your First Pipe

 A good pipe lighter is the easiest way to light a smoking pipe, since the flame comes from the side.
 This makes it very easy to tip the flame into the bowl.

-Once you’ve lit your smoking pipe properly, you don’t have to repeat all the steps again if it goes out.
-You need only take a few draws with the flame held over the tobacco.
+Once you’ve lit your smoking pipe, you don’t have to repeat all the steps again if it goes out.
+You’ll only need to take a few draws with the flame held over the tobacco.
 A tobacco pipe, unlike a cigarette, will not stay lit without help.
 If your pipe goes out, don’t fret.
 Just tamp down to keep the contents of the bowl compacted, and light again.
 Even long-time smokers have to relight their pipes from time to time!

 When tobacco is burned, it produces moisture which condenses in the bottom of the bowl.
 If too much moisture accumulates, you’ll hear a gurgling sound when you draw on it.
 To remedy this:

-1. Make sure your tobacco is at a proper moisture level.
+1. Make sure your tobacco is at a good moisture level.
 It’s better to be on the drier side than the moist.

 2. When you hear the gurgling, run a pipe cleaner through the stem until it won’t go any further.
 The pipe cleaner will absorb the fluid and fix the problem temporarily.

-It is challenging to smoke a pipe down to the bottom when you’re new!
+It can be challenging to smoke a pipe down to the bottom when you’re new!
 Here are a few pointers:

 2. Tamp periodically throughout the smoking of the bowl to help the tobacco burn more evenly.

-Sometimes a small piece of tobacco can become lodged in the draught hole or airway:
+Sometimes a small piece of tobacco can get stuck in the draught hole or airway:

-If this happens, try running a pipe cleaner down to dislodge the particle.
+If this happens, run a pipe cleaner down to dislodge whatever is stuck.
 If you try a couple times and it doesn’t work, you can try using the aerator on your pipe tool to poke down into the tobacco chamber and free it up.
-If nothing works, you may have to empty the contents of your pipe and clean it out!
+If nothing works, you may have to empty the bowl and clean it out!

 You, my friend, are experiencing tongue bite!
-This is caused by several factors:
+This is caused by several things:

 1. You may be smoking too fast.
 If you smoke too fast, the tobacco becomes very, very hot.
-Intense heat can burn your tongue.
+Intense heat can burn your tongue… obviously.

 2. Poor quality tobacco.
 Some poor quality tobaccos have unnatural ingredients added, which may not only burn hotter than the leaf, but could also irritate your tongue.

 3. Tongue placement.
-Try placing your tongue at the bottom of your mouth while smoking, not directly behind the button!
-The tongue is very sensitive, so placing it directly in the line of the smoke is uncomfortable.
+Try placing your tongue at the bottom of your mouth while smoking, not directly behind the button.
+Your tongue is sensitive, so placing it directly in the line of the smoke is uncomfortable.

-It’s OK for the pipe to go out time and again, especially if you set it down for a bit, or get caught up in a story you’re telling, and forget to puff for a while.
-Simply relight.
+It’s OK for the pipe to go out time and again, especially if you set it down for a bit, or get caught up in a story you’re telling.
+Just relight.
 On the other hand, if it’s going out even when you’re smoking:

 1. It may not be tamped down enough.
 Try tamping every now and then to keep things tight.

-2. The tobacco may be too moist.
-If the unburnt tobacco becomes wet while smoking, it will be very difficult to keep lit.
+2. The tobacco might be too moist.
+If the un-burnt tobacco becomes wet while smoking, it will be very tough to keep lit.

-If your smoking pipe is brand new, it will need to be broken in a bit before you’ll get the best flavor from it!
+If your smoking pipe is brand new, it will need to be broken in a bit before you’ll get the best flavor from it.
 Smoke a couple of half-bowls first, then a couple of full bowls, and you should be in much better shape.
-Remember to clean the pipe out and wait approximately 24 hours before smoking the same pipe again.
+Remember to clean the pipe out and wait about a half a day before smoking the same pipe again.
 It needs time to rest and dry out.

-If you’re smoking out of a pipe that’s already been broken in, then it is certainly possible that you’ve picked up a less than stellar blend.
-It can be difficult to make heads or tails of the thousands of blends that are out there, but there are some great resources in the form of tobacco review sites that you can use to separate the sheep from the goats, as it were.
-If you are certain that you have a decent quality tobacco, make sure you give it a fair chance.
+If you’re smoking out of a pipe that’s already been broken in, then it’s definitely possible you’ve picked up a less than stellar blend.
+It can be tough to make heads or tails of the thousands of blends that are out there, but there are some great resources in the form of tobacco review sites that you can use to separate the sheep from the goats, as it were.
+If you’re sure that you have a decent quality tobacco, make sure you give it a fair chance.
 Sometimes a blend will grow on you over time.
 If you don’t like it now, set it aside, try a different tobacco, and revisit the old one in a few months.
 You may find you like it more then!